 Business partnerships were cultivated over those years, with many in the industry getting to know cPanel employees on a professional level, even to the point of considering them friends.
 I know in my attendance at the cPanel conference a year last October in Houston, I thoroughly enjoyed conversing with and partying with the cPanel staff.

 I was highly impressed by their professionalism and down-to-earth attitudes.
 In the long term, we all understood that what made cPanel different was the actual product itself and how it favorably compared to other control panels on the market.
 Sure it cost more, but not that much more and every additional penny was worth the investment, simply because it outclassed the competition.

 Ease-of-use is a huge selling point, especially in dealing with the general public. cPanel had that going for it in spades.
 Realistically though, price does factor heavily into whether ease-of-use outweighs price increases that are not conducive to what clients are willing to absorb.

 A good number of web hosting providers immediately reached out to their client base upon learning of cPanel’s price increases, some to query for feedback and others to prepare them for an eventual hike in hosting plan prices.
-Needless to say, feedback has been reported to be largely negative across-the-board.
+Needless to say, feedback was reported to be largely negative across-the-board.

 cPanel does not seem receptive to pleas from providers to reconsider